luckenbach/appgate-conkolla/README.md

 Conkolla can be seen as a proxy, sitting between the user and the AppGate Controller:
 ![login form](/arch.png)

-The user will basically to the following steps when using conkolla:
+The user will basically do the following steps when using conkolla:
 1. Launch conkolla.
 2. Loginto a AppGate Controller through conkolla.
 3. Use the the new connection in conkolla to run rest calls against the connected controller.